Therapeutic Residential Treatment for Boys and Girls – Ages 12-21

-The Roundel Residential Program serves boys and girls ages 12-21, in a therapeutic setting.
-The RR program uses a trauma-informed approach to provide youth-centered individual and family counseling, case management services, academic programming, life skills and positive youth development activities to address behavioral health challenges.
+The Roundel Residential Program serves boys and girls ages 10-15, in a therapeutic setting.
+The RR program uses a trauma-informed approach to provide youth-centered individual and family counseling, aftercare services, academic programming, life skills, and positive youth development activities to address behavioral health challenges.

 The Roundel Residential program began in 2018.
-Typical enrollment in the program spans six to nine months, and over 100 youth have been involved in the program since its founding.
+Over 100 youth have been involved in the program since its founding.
+Our high-quality clinical and direct care work yields an enrollment that is individualized in length and determined by the treatment team.

 Those completing the program and successfully returning home have been some of the highest-risk youth in Maine.
-In many cases, students who complete the program do better in school, are less likely to commit a crime, become more successful members of the community and have more successful relationships with their families.
+In many cases, students who complete the program do better in school, are less likely to commit a crime, become more successful members of the community, and have more successful relationships with their families.
+Youth say the program has led them to greater self-awareness and has taught them how to communicate with others in a socially acceptable manner; leading to a successful return to the community setting.

 Our Program

 Once admitted, youth typically attend school in our campus day treatment program and participate in after-school enrichment programs.
-The focus varies, but key elements include mindfulness and emotional recognition, healthy physical activity and learning about age-appropriate development.
+The focus varies, but key elements include mindfulness, emotional identification, and expression, exploring hobbies and “downtime” activities to add to their repertoire of things to do, healthy physical activity, and learning about age-appropriate development.

 After these group exercises, the youth have dinner in the residence, do household tasks, participate in an evening activity and then return to their rooms for a wind-down activity.
-On Tuesdays and Thursdays, youth have medical appointments and outings.
+Treatment-focused groups, individual sessions, and family therapy sessions occur throughout the afternoon and on weekends.
 Weekends typically include family visits and earned outings for successful achievement during the week.

 Services Provided